 Surnames often became the last name of a person.
 Generally there are five categories of last names:

-nickname as last name (physical features, character traits)
+- nicknames as last names (physical features, character traits)

-surname or surname of the father as last name
+- surnames or surnames of the father as last names

 We will refer to these categories in the blog.
 Stay tuned!